Kotlin/kotlin-spec/CONTRIBUTING.md

 # Contributing

-If you want to contribute to the Kotlin language specificaion, welcome!
+If you want to contribute to the Kotlin language specification, welcome!
 This document describes the ways one could help with the specification together with the most important contribution guidelines.

 ## How to contribute?